andrzejressel/pulumi-wasm/docs/crates.md

 ### Pulumi Wasm Common

 Library used in Wasm components of Pulumi providers.
-Currently provides logging facilities.
+Currently, provides logging facilities.